nskybytskyi/nskybytskyi.github.io/education.md

   - somewhat limited analogue of map-reduce;

-  - a telegram cinemabot (recommendations).
+  - telegram cinemabot (recommendations).

 - C++ I:

-  - a simple one about using STL structures and obeying the style guide;
+  - simple one about using STL structures and obeying the style guide;

-  - a tokenizer, a parser, and an interpreter for Scheme (Lisp-alike language);
+  - tokenizer, parser, and interpreter for Scheme (Lisp-alike language);

-  - a telegram cinema bot (recommendations);
+  - telegram cinema bot (recommendations);

   - a module for NumPy in C API.